 In addition to our strategic work, we offer awards and scholarships to principals, teachers, administrators, and students at SPS.

-We also provide direct fiscal services and support to schools and school-related groups such as booster clubs and PTA organizations.
+We also provide direct fiscal services and support to schools and school-related groups including booster clubs and alumni, parent, and community groups.

 No. The Alliance for Education is independent of the school district.
 We act as a partner with the district on initiatives, such as the Seattle Teacher Residency.
 While we exist to support and improve public education in Seattle, we are separate from the district itself.